-As a new mother who has recently returned to work after taking maternity leave, the right to work flexibly and striking the balance between the job I love and my family, is very important to me.
+As a new mother who has recently returned to work after taking maternity leave, the right to work flexibly and strike a balance between the job I love and my family, is fundamental to me.

 For me, flexible working arrangements directly correlate to feeling valued and a sense of inclusion, creating a work environment where I am set up for success.